The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

-I have prepared the poison for him to drink, and he has drunk it.
-I have see his bacchanal countenance once to often.
-This is my reward for my love and devotion to him, after I have put up with his arrogance and his madness for so many years.
-But, he the drunken sot, he shall not outwit a woman deadly sober!
+I have prepared the poison for his drink—and he hath drunk it.
+I have seen his bacchanalian countenance once too often.
+This is my reward for my love and devotion, after years of enduring his arrogance and madness.
+But he—the drunken sot—shall not outwit a woman deadly sober!

 ECLECTUS.

-Now is the opportunity to strike!
-We cannot afford to delay any longer.
+Now is the time to strike!
+We cannot afford delay.

 MARCIA.